 - Até já – See you later

 To get to the beach, you can jump on any train heading from Cais de Sodre to Cascais and jump off at a handful of stops that are coastal-facing.
 All a short train ride, and there are beaches at almost every stop.
 Some of the more popular ones are at Carcavelos and Cascais.
 You can also head across the river to Caparica or take a short taxi ride to Ericeira if you are looking to catch some waves and surf.
+Other destinations are Praia de Santo Amaro and Praia de Carcavelos – living in Lisbon, you’ll get to visit each one, choose your favorite, and enjoy life close to the waves!